momopaper/ideagen_test/README.md

   docker compose run -d
 ```

--   The commands above will build and run containers as well as setup all the basics file in order to run the program.
+-   These commands will build and run the containers, setting up all necessary files to run the program.
--   You may want to wait for MySQL container setup for a while, then proceed the commands below at same project directory:
+-   Wait for the MySQL container to set up, then execute the following commands in the project directory:

 ```bash
   docker exec app php artisan key:generate